 Rather than constantly changing exercises or routines, I think you’re a lot better off varying the number of reps you do.

 In one study, subjects lifted weights three times a week using either a constant or varied training program .

 The constant group kept their training program the same, doing 8-12 reps on every set.
 The varied group changed both the weight and the number of reps, switching from heavy (2-4 reps) to medium (8-12 reps) to light (20-30 reps) on days one, two and three, respectively.

 While both groups gained muscle and got stronger, it was the varied group that saw the best results.

 There is a time and a place for rotating exercises, but only if it’s part of a structured plan designed to achieve a specific goal.
 Performing a bunch of random exercises in every workout serves little purpose if you want to get bigger and stronger.

 Doesn’t it get boring to use the same exercises all the time?

 Nothing beats boredom like the feeling that you are moving closer to your goals.
 When you’re seeing results, getting “bored” with your workouts is rarely a problem.
 The people who get bored are usually the ones who aren’t making a great deal of progress.

 Finally, forget about your body type or your genetics.
 You can’t change them, so there’s no point even thinking about them.
-Set challenging but realistic goals for yourself and work as hard as you can towards achieving them.

 SEE ALSO: THE MUSCLE BUILDING CHEAT SHEET